aosabook/500lines/functionalDB/chapter.md

    ([db kind] (ind-at db kind (:curr-time db)))
    ([db kind ts] (kind ((:layers db) ts))))
 ````

+Since we treat our database just like any other value, each of these functions take a database as an argument.
+Each element is retrieved by its associated identifier, and optionally the timestamp of interest.
+This timestamp is used in each case to find the corresponding layer that our lookup should be applied to.

 ## Data behavior and life cycle

-So far, our discussion focused on the static aspects of the database - its core constructs and the aggregation of them to a larger structure.
-It is time now to explore the dynamics of the database - how it is changed throughout time and how the data lifecycle (add => update => remove)  is reflected in it.
+So far, our discussion has focused on the structure of our data -- what the core components are, and how they are aggregated together.
+It's time now to explore the dynamics of our system; how data is changed over time through the _data lifecycle_ (add => update => remove).

-In that regards, and as any archaeologist knows, a piece of data doesn’t actually have a real lifecycle.
-Once it is created, it exists forever and can only be hidden from the world by a new piece of data in a newer layer.
-Note for the term ‘hidden’, as it is crucial here.
-The piece of data has not disappeared and it is not gone, it can be revealed again when the layer it is part of gets exposed.
-Basically, updating data means adding a layer on top of it with something, and removing data is adding a layer on top of it with nothing.
+As we've already discussed, data in an archaeologist's world never actually changes.
+Once it is created, it exists forever and can only be hidden from the world by data in a newer layer.
+Note the term ‘hidden’, as it is crucial here.
+Older data does not 'disappear' -- it is buried, and can be revealed again by exposing an older layer.
+Conversely, updating data means obscuring the old by adding a new layer on top of it with something else.
+We can thus 'delete' data by adding a layer of 'nothing' on top of it.

-This means that when talking about data lifecycle, we really talk about the ongoing changes of the data, as it is exposed in different layers.
+This means that when talking about data lifecycle, we are really talking about adding layers to our data over time.

-If we go back to our schematic visualization of the database in Figure 1, data lifecycle is simply the way a slice changes by along its layers.

 ### The bare necessities

-To implement the defined data lifecycle, all we needed to do was to implement three functionalities:
+The data lifecycle consists of three basic operations, which we will discuss here:

-* adding an entity - an operation that starts with the *add-entity* function
+* adding an entity with the *add-entity* function
-* removing an entity - an operation that start with the *remove-entity* function
+* removing an entity with the *remove-entity* function
-* updating an entity - an operation that starts with the *update-datom* function.
-This function is named that way as the update operation is done on a datom (the value of an attribute in an entity) and it is not an entire entity update.

-Each of these functionalities, when executed, adds another layer to the database.
+* updating an entity with the *update-datom* function.

+The latter function is named differently because the update operation is done on a datom (the value of an attribute in an entity) and it is not an entire entity update.
+Remember that, even though these functions provide the illusion of mutability, all that we are really doing in each case is adding another layer to the data.

 #### Adding an entity

-The driving force of the entity adding process is the *add-entity* function.
-It  is responsible to do three things - prepare the entity for addition to the database, add it to the storage and update the indices with the relevant information from the entity.
+Adding an entity requires us to do three things:

+* prepare the entity for addition (by giving it an id and a timestamp)
+* place the entity in storage
+* update indices as necessary

-Preparing an entity means providing it with an id (if it doesn’t have) and setting its timestamp field, these actions take place in the function *fix-new-entity* and it’s auxiliary functions *next-id*, *next-ts* and *update-creation-ts*.
-These helper functions are responsible for finding the next timestamp of the database and update the creation timestamp of a given entity (which is actually the timestamp field of each of the entity’s attributes), as well as find whether an entity needs to be assigned with an id field, if so set its id and prevent future use of that id.
+Preparing an entity is done by the *fix-new-entity* function and its auxiliary functions *next-id*, *next-ts* and *update-creation-ts*.
+These latter two helper functions are responsible for finding the next timestamp of the database, and updating the creation timestamp of the given entity.
+(This timestamp is actually the timestamp of the entity’s attributes.)

 ````clojure
 (defn- next-ts [db] (inc (:curr-time db)))